 Instead of stopping here, we went straight to Florence for a couple of days.
 The story from this spectacular city will be presented in the next and last chapter from this road trip.

-The following map shows the places and attractions on this road trip.
+Was this the essence of Tuscany?
+Perhaps, at least hints of it.
+The following map shows the places and attractions on this road trip, or rather these road trips.
+We had several days on the road.
 The best impression of the map is when you expand it into a new tab, and then zoom in and out as you like.
 Click the markers to get more information and links to further reading.

 The road trip in 2017 is described in the following articles.